waldur/waldur-docs/docs/admin-guide/mastermind-configuration/notifications.md

 ### marketplace_flows.flow_rejected

-A notification for a rejected marketplace flow
+A notification for a rejected marketplace flow.
+The recipient is the user who requested the flow.

 #### Templates